What's Coming to Netflix in May 2020 - What's on Netflix

 As always, not only will May 2020 see new releases, it’ll also see titles leave too.

 Please note: this is now the complete list with Netflix’s list now having released.
-However, it will be updated every other day with other newly announced projects that aren’t released in advance.
+However, it will be updated every other day with other titles that aren’t announced in advance.

 Currently Announced List of What’s Coming to Netflix in May 2020